tel: +48 888 99 98 98

 bulk discounts:

 Give us a call tel: +48 22 499 98 98 or write via form on the contact page.
-You can check the mass as well as the appearance of magnet in our force calculator power calculator
+You can check the strength and the shape of magnet in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.